SMART Fine-tuning Factor Augmented Neural Lasso: Introduction

 \subsection{Preview of Main Results}

-Our theoretical analysis makes the intuition behind residual fine-tuning precise.
-We establish that the fine-tuning FAN-Lasso estimator achieves the minimax optimal excess risk
+Our theoretical analysis makes the intuition behind SMART fine-tuning precise.
+We establish that the SMART-FAN-Lasso estimator achieves the minimax optimal excess risk

 where $\gamma^P$ and $\gamma$ quantify the complexity, such as the dimensionality-adjusted degree of smoothness, of the source function $g^P$ and the residual function $h$, respectively.
 This rate admits a revealing decomposition: the first term reflects the joint contribution of source and target data to learning $g^P$---the complex backbone that both domains share---while the second term captures the irreducible cost of estimating the residual $h$ from target data alone.
 When source data is plentiful ($n^P \gg n^Q$) and the source function is genuinely more complex than the residual ($\gamma^P < \gamma$), fine-tuning delivers a provable acceleration over direct estimation of $g^Q$.
-We complement this upper bound with a matching minimax lower bound, confirming that our rates are sharp up to logarithmic factors.
+We complement this upper bound with a matching minimax lower bound.

 A distinctive virtue of our method is its \emph{automatic robustness to negative transfer}.
 When source data offers no genuine advantage---either because samples are scarce ($n^P \ll n^Q$) or because the residual $h$ is no simpler than the target function---our estimator gracefully degrades to the optimal rate achievable without any source data.
-This safeguard requires no oracle knowledge of the source-target relationship; it emerges organically from the structure of our estimator.
+This safeguard requires no oracle knowledge of the source-target relationship; it emerges organically from the structure of SMART-FAN-Lasso.